robbintt/smorgasbord/README.md

 Consider making a CPF for this project.
 The sub-projects are becoming more clear.

+### Reviewing Dragonrealms

+The game this is surrogating actually requires a pretty custom UI to play.
+This is something I would love to avoid by using a system of buffers.

+#### Special Features

+Dragonrealms has tons of features outside its object management.
+Although most of dragonrealms is object management.

+- crafting systems - we can do this easily, object synthesis/consumption
+- Roundtime - cooldown after doing many tasks
+- scaled training - a skills system that permanently improves things
+- magic system
+- combat system - both pc and npc-pc - what about npc-npc?

 ### Current Projects

 A bunch of current projects as they come into focus.
 They can be broken out as tasks become deeper or more complex.